igapyon/oiyokan-unittest/README.md

-# Oiyokan DemoSite
+# Oiyokan UnitTest

-This is a demo site for Oiyokan.
+This is a unit test for Oiyokan.

 Oiyokan is an OData v4 server (provider) SDK for RDB.
 You can use Oiyokan to turn RDBMS into OData v4 services.